YaLTeR/niri/wiki/Configuration:-Named-Workspaces.md

     open-on-output "DP-2"
 }

-// Open Fractal on the "chat" workspace at niri startup. window-rule {
+// Open Fractal on the "chat" workspace, if it runs at niri startup. window-rule {
     match at-startup=true app-id=r#"^org\.gnome\.Fractal$"#
     open-on-workspace "chat"